vblanco20-1/vulkan-guide/_posts/2020-06-08-post-libraries.md

 ## Project layout

-For the vulkan engine, we use a specific folder layout.
+For the Vulkan engine, we use a specific folder layout.

 - `/assets` will contain textures and 3d models that we use over the guide
 - `/bin` is where the executables will get built.
 We dont use the normal CMake build folders to simplify the paths to assets and shaders